TayLuo/DNS_Configuration/README.md

-2. Install LVM Tools

-   Before setting up LVM, you need to install the necessary tools.
-Run the following command to install LVM utilities:

-   	     sudo apt update
+2. If the package is not installed, here is the command to install the package.

-   	     sudo apt install lvm2
+   	     sudo dnf install bind bind-utils -y